 Why did Wright want it to be mile-high?

 Some scholars suggest Wright didn’t actually want it to be a mile high.
-Wright was skilled at drawing publicity to his projects.
-Suggesting the Illinois would be a mile high would help get the project in the newspapers.
+Wright throughout his life mastered the skill of drawing publicity to his projects.
+Suggesting “the Illinois” would be a mile high would help get the project in the newspapers.

 One reporter asked if Wright was kidding.
 Wright, pushed back saying he was never more serious.
-The presentation brought about more questions than answers.
+But, the presentation brought about more questions than answers.

 Nevertheless, it made newspaper headlines and publications printed drawings of the building’s design.